 Atazanavir

 Following a single 400 mg dose of [14C]atazanavir, 79% and 13% of the total radioactivity was recovered in the faeces and urine, respectively.
-Unchanged drug accounted for approximately 20% and 7% of the administered dose in the faeces and urine, respectively.
-Mean urinary excretion of unchanged drug was 7% following 2 weeks of dosing at 800 mg once daily.
+Unchanged medication accounted for approximately 20% and 7% of the administered dose in the faeces and urine, respectively.
+Mean urinary excretion of unchanged medication was 7% following 2 weeks of dosing at 800 mg once daily.
 In HIV-infected adult patients (n = 33, combined studies), the mean half-life within a dosing interval for atazanavir was 12 hours at steady state following a dose of 300 mg daily with ritonavir 100 mg once daily with a light meal.

 Cobicistat